Facts about Goh Tong

 Goh continued as prime minster throughout the 1990s, and in 2004 he was succeeded by Lee’s son, Lee Hsien Loong.

 Goh became a senior minister of the government, holding the post until May of 2011, when he and Lee Kuan Yew jointly stepped down.
-Goh left his ministerial posts, but remained a member of the parliament.
+Goh left his ministerial posts, but was given the unique title of Emeritus Senior Minister.

 Goh Chok Tong holds a master’s degree from Williams College in Massachusetts, USA… Goh made news in the U.S. in 2004 when he refused the block the caning punishment given to teenage American vandal, Michael Fay… Other Singaporeans include resistance leader Lim Bo Seng and hospital builder Tan Tock Seng.